frost23z/java/docs/oop/1_class_object_inheritance.md

 ## Class and Object

-???+ info "Class and Object"
+???+ abstract "Class and Object"
     === "Class"
         - A **class** is a blueprint or template for creating objects.
         - It defines **fields** (attributes/properties) and **methods** (behaviors/functions).